 - A detailed medical report if it was an inpatient case.

-- An original invoice and receipts of payment done and keep copies for your own record-keeping.
+- An original invoice and receipts of payment done and keep copies for your own records.

 - If it’s an inpatient claim an itemized hospital bill will be required.